UK Lottery Visa 2026: Dates, Fees and How to Apply

 Valid passport Must hold a valid Indian passport at the time of application

 Important: The ballot is free to enter.
-You should only enter if you genuinely plan to apply for the visa and meet all eligibility requirements.
-Entering the ballot without meeting the criteria wastes a spot and your application will be rejected if selected.
+Only enter if you genuinely meet the criteria and intend to apply.
+An entry from someone who does not qualify wastes a place, and the application will be refused if selected.

 There are two ballots for the India Young Professionals Scheme in 2026.
 The first ballot has already closed.
-The second ballot opens in July 2026 — exact dates will be published on gov.uk before it opens.
+Ballot 2 dates have not yet been published by the UK Home Office on gov.uk before it opens.

 Ballot Opening Date Closing Date Result Date Status